Wedding: Essential Foods to Make You Look Your Best for the Big Day

 These contain omega 3 oils that help balance out the stress hormone cortisol.

-In addition, the rich colors of fruits and vegetables aren’t there just to please the eye, they actually protect your eyes and other organs against disease.
+In addition, the rich colors of fruits and vegetables don’t just to please the eye, they protect your organs against diseases.
 Different colors indicate the presence of particular phytonutrients.
-For example, a fruit the color of a peach or a papaya is rich in a nutrient that guards against heart disease.
+For example, a fruit colored like peach or a papaya is rich in a nutrient that guards against heart diseases.